 Recognize that things may not be as bad as you think.
 Think back to the times you were apprehensive.
 Perhaps you projected those fears so vividly in your mind that you didn’t think any good could come out of it.
 Well?
 What happened?
 Was it as cataclysmic as you thought it would be?
 Probably not, at least not on the level you perceived.

 Change the narrative.
-Instead talking yourself into believe that nothing good will come from the ifs in life, turn that around in a positive way.
+Instead of talking yourself into believing that nothing good will come from the ifs in life, turn that around in a positive way.
 “What if he doesn’t like me?” becomes “What if he falls in love with me?”
 “If I try, I’ll surely fail,” morphs into “If I try, I’ll be such a success at this!”
 Whatever you think will be bad could turn out to be a good thing.

 Not all of life’s ifs are cause for concern.
 When we take steps to manage ourselves, we learn to deal with the anxiety associated by the ifs and what ifs.
 But it’s not all bad.